Richard Lewontin: Debates within mainstream evolutionary biology

 Lewontin was an early proponent of a hierarchy of levels of selection in his article, "The Units of Selection".
 He has been a major influence on philosophers of biology, notably William C. Wimsatt (who taught with Lewontin and Richard Levins at the University of Chicago), Robert Brandon and Elisabeth Lloyd (who studied with Lewontin as graduate students), Philip Kitcher, Elliott Sober, and Sahotra Sarkar.
-Lewontin briefly argued for the historical nature of biological causality in "Is Nature Probable or Capricious?".
+Lewontin briefly argued for the historical nature of biological causality in the article "Is Nature Probable or Capricious?".

-In "Organism and Environment" in Scientia, and in more popular form in the last chapter of Biology as Ideology, Lewontin argued that while traditional Darwinism has portrayed the organism as a passive recipient of environmental influences, a correct understanding should emphasize the organism as an active constructor of its own environment.
-Niches are not pre-formed, empty receptacles into which organisms are inserted, but are defined and created by organisms.
+In an article titled "Organism and Environment", published in the journal Scientia, and in more popular form in the last chapter of Biology as Ideology, Lewontin argued that while traditional Darwinism has portrayed the organism as a passive recipient of environmental influences, a correct understanding should emphasize the organism as an active constructor of its own environment.
+Ecological niches are not pre-formed, empty receptacles into which organisms are inserted, but are defined and created by organisms.
 The organism-environment relationship is reciprocal and dialectical.
 M. W. Feldman and others have developed Lewontin's conception in more detailed models under the term niche construction.

 In the adaptationist view of evolution, the organism is a function of both the organism and environment, while the environment is only a function of itself.
 The environment is seen as autonomous and unshaped by the organism.
 Lewontin instead believed in a constructivist view, in which the organism is a function of the organism and environment, with the environment being a function of the organism and environment as well.
 This means that the organism shapes the environment as the environment shapes the organism.
 The organism shapes the environment for future generations.

 Lewontin criticized traditional neo-Darwinian approaches to adaptation.
 In his article "Adaptation" in the Italian Enciclopedia Einaudi, and in a modified version for Scientific American, he emphasized the need to give an engineering characterization of adaptation separate from measurement of number of offspring, rather than simply assuming organs or organisms are at adaptive optima.
 Lewontin said that his more general, technical criticism of adaptationism grew out of his recognition that the fallacies of sociobiology reflect fundamentally flawed assumptions of adaptiveness of all traits in much of the modern evolutionary synthesis.

 Lewontin accused neo-Darwinists of telling Just-So Stories when they try to show how natural selection explains such novelties as long-necked giraffes.